netvc/testing/draft-daede-netvc-testing.md

 ## Usage Scenarios

+Sources are divided into several categories to test different scenarios the codec will be required to operate in.
+Example sources are provided for each scenario.

 - Still images are useful when comparing intra coding performance.
 Xiph.org has four sets of lossless, one megapixel images that have been converted into YUV 4:2:0 format.
   - subset1 (50 images)
   - subset2 (50 images)
   - subset3 (1000 images)
   - subset4 (1000 images)

 - Streaming video consists of cinematic content, with a minimum source resolution of 1920x1080 at 24 to 30 frames per second.
-Example test clips that fit into this category:
   - Sintel
   - Tears of Steel
   - Kimono1
   - Tennis
   - PeopleOnStreet

 - Videoconferencing content is high framerate, and varying HD resolutions.
-Examples:
   - KristenAndSara
   - FourPeople
   - Johnny